Flashcards in WC- Normal Chilled Water Deck (38):

 to vapor further sub-cools the remaining Freon liquid.

-The sub-cooled Freon liquid is driven out of the Thermal Economizer and into the Cooler where it interacts with the WC flowing through the tubes and absorbs sensible heat, thereby cooling the WC.
+The sub-cooled Freon liquid is driven out of the Flash Economizer and into the Cooler where it interacts with the WC flowing through the tubes and absorbs sensible heat, thereby cooling the WC.

 As the Freon liquid continues to interact with the WC it will start to absorb latent heat and flash back to a low pressure and temperature, super-heated Freon vapor.